jikalle/alx-system_engineering-devops/0x00-shell_basics/README.md

-The folder contains script for other task
+Create the readme for the subfolder